 Lumet was reported to particularly happy to have Bergman involved in the movie, saying she wanted to play the role she acts in rather than the suggested more visible role of Princess Natalia Dragomiroff.
 Joking he would have let her play Poirot if she had suggested it.

-Michael York speaks of how surreal he felt being made more elegant in his character, while more established leading ladies like Bergman were made more dowdy.
-The make up particularly for Finney was amazing, where the much younger Finney was aged 20 years for his part.
+Michael York speaks of how surreal he felt being made more elegant in his character, while more established leading ladies like Bergman were made dowdier.
+The makeup particularly for Finney was amazing, where the much younger Finney was aged 20 years for his part.
 Hiller looked like a ghostly character and her servant Schmidt almost ghoulish.
-However Darlin’ Husband felt more attention to the hair of 1970s looking waiters in the initial scenes detracted from the period.
+However, Darlin’ Husband felt more attention to the hair of 1970s looking waiters in the initial scenes detracted from the period.

 Finney as Poirot to almost startling effect.
 He played a wonderful and believable much older detective, deservedly getting a Best Actor nod at the Oscars.
 His depiction was also praised by the author Christie and his acting peers as he took on the accent, mannerisms and look of the Belgian detective.

 This almost fooled Bisset into believing he was a different person, having not seen him out of costume.
 Poirot’s monologue where in the final denouement where he revealed all was as always the highlight of these Christie film adaptations.
 In this Finney excelled.